zmkfirmware/zmk/docs/docs/features/bluetooth.md

 BLE connections between keyboards and hosts are secured by an initial pairing/bonding process that establishes long term keys (LTK) shared between the two sides, using Elliptic Curve Diffie Hellman (ECDH) for key generation.
 The same security is used to secure the communication between the two sides of split keyboards running ZMK.

-The only known vulnerability in the protocol is a risk of an active man-in-the-middle (MITM) attack exactly during the initial pairing, which can be mitigated in the future using the Numeric Comparison association model.
+The only known vulnerability in the protocol is a risk of an active man-in-the-middle (MITM) attack exactly during the initial pairing, which can be mitigated using the Numeric Comparison or Passkey Entry association models.
+These may be enabled with the [`CONFIG_ZMK_BLE_PASSKEY_*` options](../config/bluetooth.md#security).
 Support for that in ZMK is still experimental, so if you have serious concerns about an active attacker with physical proximity to your device, consider only pairing/bonding your keyboards in a controlled environment.

 ## Profiles